Sheds,toilets and other structures

 - Sheds are not meant to be slept in overnight, have running water or electricity.
 They are shelters from the elements and spaces in which to keep your tools – but this doesn’t mean you can’t make them homely and welcoming.
 Many allotment societies hold ‘Best Shed’ competitions and often you’ll find them doubling up as canteens as everyone congregates for an afternoon cuppa!

-- For further guidance on planning issues in relation to sheds and other structures, please click here to see a Q&A paper provided by the Department for Communities and Local Government
+- For further guidance on planning issues in relation to sheds and other structures, please click here to see a Q&A paper provided by the Department for Levelling Up, Housing & Communities

 - A compost toilet is a toilet that doesn’t use water or chemicals to take away the waste.
 Instead the waste is left to compost down into useable fertilizer, thanks to the addition of straw or sawdust (which also neutralised the ammonia smell, leaving them odour-free), usually over the space of a year.